trisberg/tap-local/README.md

 <img src="step3.png" alt="Step 3" width="800"/>

-You can now rihgt-click on the `config\workload.yaml` file and select `Tanzu: Apply Workload`.
-Tha should deploy the workload and open up a terminal where you can see the output from the deployment.
+You can now right-click on the `config\workload.yaml` file and select `Tanzu: Apply Workload`.
+That should deploy the workload and open up a terminal where you can see the output from the deployment.

 <img src="step4.png" alt="Step 4" width="800"/>

-Once the build completes and the app start up you should be able to open the URL in the browser.
+Once the build completes and the app starts up, you should be able to open the URL in the browser.
 The URL should be `http://hello-world.<namespace>.apps.` plus the `shared.ingress_domain`.
 For my deployment it was `http://hello-world.default.apps.192.168.64.50.nip.io`

 <img src="step5.png" alt="Step 5" width="800"/>